-- 10.1 Manifolding of regulator vents is not recommended.
+- Manifolding of regulator vents is not recommended.
 If manifolding is done, the cross-sectional area of the manifold pipe must be equal to or greater than the sum of the cross-sectional areas of all the individual vents and must be vented outside.
-(See Table III, page 29). - 10.2 Manifolding vents of more than one (1) appliance gas train is not permitted. - 10.3 Manifolding the vent valves of more than one (1) appliance gas train is not permitted - 10.4 Manifolding of vents includes the gas pressure regulators and the gas pressure switches.
-Vent valves must be vented separately and can not be manifolded.
+(See Table III, page 29). - 10.2 Manifolding vents of more than one (1) appliance gas train is not permitted. - 10.3 Manifolding the vent valves of more than one (1) appliance gas train is not permitted - 10.4 Manifolding vent valves of main burner and pilot vent valve is not permitted. - Manifolding of vents includes the gas pressure regulators and the gas pressure switches.
+Vent valves must be vented separately and cannot be manifolded.

-10.5 For every 30 foot run horizontally, the manifold size must be increased by (1) pipe size.
+10.6 For every 30 foot run horizontally, the manifold size must be increased by (1) pipe size.
 The vent run should be as short as possible.
 Runs over 30' may cause the regulators to fluctuate.